 🎯 Bottom Line Up Front

 This comprehensive guide explains how anorexia affects life insurance eligibility, what underwriters evaluate during the application process, and strategies to secure coverage at different stages of recovery.
-We’ll address the waiting periods required, alternative coverage options during active treatment, and how to present your recovery journey in the most favorable light while maintaining complete honesty about your medical history.
+We’ll address the waiting periods required, alternative coverage options during active treatment, and how to present your recovery journey in the most favorable light.

 Of women affected by anorexia lifetime